ade/Cubematic/README.md

 ## Automation
 Automation plugin for Paper-based Minecraft servers.
 - Block breaker
+  - Breaks block in front of it and drops block as item
+  - Uses tool(s)
+  - Drains durability on tools used
+  - One break per redstone activation
+  - Uses correct speed depending on block and tool type
 - Block placer
+  - Places block from dispenser.

 ## InTheSky
 Skyblock like plugin for Paper-based Minecraft servers.